Web99-web/metaadvisor.eu/content/advertise.md

 **MetaAdvisor** is an independent media project covering **technology, AI and crypto trends**.

-Our readers come from different parts of the world, including the **United States, Europe and Asia**, with growing interest in digital finance, emerging technologies and the future of the internet.
+Our audience includes readers interested in **digital finance, emerging technologies and the future of the internet**.

-While we are still a relatively small project, our audience is highly focused on topics such as **AI, crypto, fintech and digital innovation**.
+While we are still a relatively small project, our content focuses on topics such as **AI, crypto, fintech and digital innovation**.

 ### Advertising & collaborations